MediaComem/comem-archidep/subjects/unix-processes/README.md

 #### Redirect standard output stream (curl)

 This example demonstrates how the **standard output and error streams** can be **redirected separately**.

-The following version redirects standard output to the file `curl-output.txt`.
+The following version redirects standard output to the file `curl-output.txt`:
-As you can see, the `Hello World` output data is no longer displayed since it has been redirected to the file, but the diagnostics information printed on the standard error stream is still displayed:

 ```bash
 $> curl -L -v https://git.io/fAp8D `> curl-output.txt`